update_todo

 Attacks that exploit this kind of access

-Update a todo's title, description, priority, status, or assignee.
+Update a todo's title, description, priority, status, assignee, or due date.
 Use when scope changes, ownership shifts, or you move it between kanban columns ('open', 'in_progress', 'done', 'dropped'). agent_id required for attribution.
 It is categorised as a Write tool in the UnClick MCP Server, which means it can create or modify data.
 Consider rate limits to prevent runaway writes.

-update_todo accepts 7 parameters: title, status, todo_id, agent_id, priority, description, assigned_to_agent_id.
+update_todo accepts 8 parameters: title, due_at, status, todo_id, agent_id, priority, description, assigned_to_agent_id.
 Required: todo_id, agent_id.
 The full parameter table on this page comes from the server's own tool schema.

 Register the UnClick MCP server in PolicyLayer and add a rule for update_todo: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches UnClick.
 Nothing to install.